Webflow vs Hubspot cms: 2026 comparison

 - Support for basic SEO best practices

-- Simplified integration with Google Analytics, Google Tag Manager...
+- Easy integration with Google Analytics, Google Tag Manager…

 - Integrations with CRM, marketing tools, chat tools, etc.

-- Sufficient openness to integrate into an existing stack
+- Enough openness to fit into an existing stack

 Security, backups, and automatic updates